Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/example/shares.md

 ## Add dependencies

-In addition to the dependencies imported in the [PSP-22](/smart-contracts/PSP22/psp22) documentation, we will also add the `ownable` depdendency the same way as in the [ownable](/smart-contracts/ownable) documentation.
+In addition to the dependencies imported in the [PSP-22](/smart-contracts/PSP22/psp22) documentation, we will also add the `ownable` dependency the same way as in the [ownable](/smart-contracts/ownable) documentation.
+We will be using this contract as a dependency in our lending contract, so we need to also add the `"rlib"` crate type.

 ## Implement the contract